Hartman effect, time-delays, and the non-spatial nature of quantum particles: The conceptuality interpretation

-If we consider that the two-outcome scattering process is similar to an interrogative process with two possible answers, we can describe the measuring devices, as a whole, as a cognitive entity which has to answer a specific question, which in human language we could formulate in the following way: ``What is a good example of an outcome for an entity of energy $E$, coming from the left, that interacts with a barrier of shape $V(x)$?''
-Clearly, the relative frequencies of the two possible answers (transmitted or reflected) depend in a complex way on how an entity of energy $E$ evolves in a force field described by the function $V(x)$, something that the measuring instrument, described here as a cognitive entity, will have to ponder every time it provides a non-predetermined response.
+Having said that, and being aware that what follows cannot be fully appreciated without digesting all the nuances of the conceptuality hypothesis (which is easily misunderstood), we would like to briefly explain why the Hartman effect does not present any interpretive difficulties from a conceptuality perspective.
+If we consider that the (here one-dimensional) scattering process is similar to an interrogative process with two possible answers, we can describe the measuring devices as a whole as a cognitive entity that has to answer a specific question, which in human language we could formulate as follows: ``What is a good example of an outcome for an entity of energy $E$ coming from the left interacting with a barrier of shape $V(x)$?''
+Obviously, the relative frequencies of the two possible answers (transmitted or reflected) depend in a complex way on how an entity of energy $E$ evolves in the force field described by the function $V(x)$, something that the measuring instrument, here described as a cognitive entity, will have to ponder about every time it gives an unpredictable answer.

-This interrogative approach allows for example to explain why in a double-slit experiment the observed fringe structure can emerge, particularly the central more intense fringe \citep{Aerts2009,Aertsetal2020}.
-At the moment a similar analysis has not been provided to explain, in a conceptualistic way, the main features of a scattering process, for example the emergence of resonance phenomena.
-Here, however, our intention is different and it does not depend on the detail of the cognitive-like process of the measuring instruments, but on the fact that the answers result from such a process.
+This interrogative approach allows, for example, to explain why in a double-slit experiment the observed fringe structure can appear, in particular the more intense central fringe \citep{Aerts2009,Aertsetal2020}.
+At present, no similar analysis has been provided to explain in a conceptualistic way the main non-classical features of a quantum scattering process, for example the emergence of resonance phenomena.
+Here, however, our intention is different and does not depend on the details of the possible cognitive-like process of the measuring instruments, but on the fact that the outcomes result from such a process.
 From a cognitive point of view, the two possible responses are weighed together, in an overall evaluation process that is inherently holistic in nature.
-Therefore, it is natural to expect that the time needed to produce an answer does not depend, on average, on the answer given.
-Indeed, cognitively speaking, answering ``transmitted'' should not require more time than answering ``reflected,'' when the actualization follows from a weighted symmetry breaking (tension-reduction) process that incorporates all the possibilities taken into consideration \citep{asdb2014}.
+Therefore, it is natural to expect that the time needed to produce an answer does not directly depend, on average, on the answer given.
+Indeed, cognitively speaking, answering ``transmitted'' should not require more time than answering ``reflected,'' when the actualization is the result of a symmetry breaking (tension-reduction) process that incorporates all the possibilities taken into consideration \citep{asdb2014}.